 Candidates must student teach in the area for which they are seeking licensure or endorsement.
-A candidate enrolled in multiple teacher licensure programs must complete a student teaching experience in each area.
+A candidate seeking endorsement in more than one general area must complete a student teaching experience in each area.

-Student teaching placements are made in accredited Virginia public and private schools, programs, and agencies.
+Student teaching placements are made in accredited Virginia public and private schools, programs and agencies.